-Masashi received his training in architecture at the University of London’s Bartlett School of Architecture, where his tutors included UNIT20 and Peter Cook (ARCHIGRAM).
+Masashi received his training in architecture at the University of London’s Bartlett School of Architecture.
 This training and research has continued to influence his architectural practice.

 After graduating he worked for British architect Michael Hopkins (Hopkins architects), working on internationally recognised projects in various positions focusing on design roles.